 To obtain archival, technical and administrative support data, please visit the Engineering Library.

-FEMA‘s Customer and Data Services (CDS) has launched the LOMC Clearinghouse has centralized the administrative functions associated with processing MT-EZ, MT-1 and MT-2 requests.
-Specific activities include creation of LOMC case files, upload and scanning of data, processing of associated fees and distribution to the appropriate Production and Technical Services (PTS) firm for processing.
+FEMA’s LOMC Clearinghouse centralizes the administrative functions associated with processing MT-EZ, MT-1 and MT-2 requests.
+Specific activities include creation of LOMC case files, upload and scanning of data, processing of associated fees and distribution to the appropriate location for processing.

-For more information about the LOMC Clearinghouse, please contact FEMA Map Information eXchange at 1-877-FEMA MAP (1-877-336-2627) or follow this link to e-mail a Map Specialist.
+For more information about the LOMC Clearinghouse, please contact the FEMA Map Information eXchange.

 How to View and Obtain Flood Maps

-You may view and order copies of the effective maps and other NFIP products through the Map Service Center.
+You may view and download the effective maps and other NFIP products through the FEMA Flood Map Service Center.
 Your local Community Map Repository, usually located in the planning and zoning office, also has copies of flood maps.
-Please call the FEMA Map Information eXchange, toll free at 1-877-FEMA MAP (1-877-336-2627), or follow this link to e-mail a Map Specialist to determine the location of your Community Map Repository.
+Please contact the FEMA Map Information eXchange, toll free at 1-877-FEMA MAP (1-877-336-2627) or email a Map Specialist at FEMAMapSpecialist@riskmapcds.com to determine the location of your Community Map Repository.

 Products, Services and Publications